Euclid Quick Data Release (Q1). The average far-infrared properties of Euclid-selected star-forming galaxies: Conclusions

-Using these average flux densities, we model the average far-IR SEDs of \Euclid galaxies using a modified blackbody function transitioning to a power law at high frequencies, finding good fits where we are able to measure the stacked flux densities.
-From our fits we derive average dust temperatures, dust masses, and far-IR-derived SFRs, and we find significant redshift evolution in all of these parameters.
+Using these average flux densities, we modelled the average far-IR SEDs of \Euclid galaxies using a modified blackbody function transitioning to a power law at high frequencies, finding good fits where we are able to measure the stacked flux densities.
+From our fits we derived average dust temperatures, dust masses, and far-IR-derived SFRs, and we find significant redshift evolution in all of these parameters.
 In particular, we investigate the difference between our far-IR-derived SFRs and the SFRs predicted from the star-forming MS. We find consistent values between the two estimates, with no significant trend in redshift.
 The average dust temperature decreases as a function of time following a functional form $T_2\,{+}\,(T_1\,{-}\,T_2)\,{\rm e}^{-t/\tau}$, with no stellar mass dependence.
 We argue that the dust temperatures of MS galaxies below $z\,{=}\,1$ have converged to a constant value ($T\,{\simeq}\,23\,$K) because the dust is now primarily heated by existing cooler and older stellar populations as opposed to hot young stars in star-forming regions.
 We also find that the average dust-to-stellar mass ratio increases for galaxies of all stellar mass up to $z\,{\simeq}\,1$, and decreases with increasing stellar mass.
-This shows that the decreasing SFRs at low-$z$ are no longer to replenish the dust reservoirs in galaxies, and similarly more massive galaxies have lower dust-to-stellar mass ratios due to their lower sSFRs compared to low mass galaxies.
-Lastly, we show that the correlation between dust temperature and SFR (and therefore sSFR) is stellar mass-dependent due to the fact that the dust temperatures are stellar mass-independent.
+This is a consequence of higher gas mass-to-stellar mass ratios at higher redshifts, although decreasing metallicity competes against this trend.
+Similarly, more massive galaxies have lower dust-to-stellar mass ratios due to their lower sSFRs compared to low mass galaxies.
+Lastly, we showed that the correlation between dust temperature and SFR (and therefore sSFR) is stellar mass-dependent since dust temperatures are stellar mass-independent.

-We compare our results to a recent mock \Euclid catalogue with derived far-IR photometry, finding good agreement for the SFRs and dust masses.
-However, we show that the simulated catalogue predicts consistently decreasing dust temperatures below $z\,{=}\,1$, in disagreement with our observation.
+We compared our results to a recent mock \Euclid catalogue with derived far-IR photometry, finding good agreement for the SFRs and dust masses.
+However, we showed that the simulated catalogue predicts consistently decreasing dust temperatures below $z\,{=}\,1$, in disagreement with our observation.
 We attribute this discrepancy to the model used to produce the dust temperatures, which assigns dust temperatures using a monotonically decreasing function of redshift as opposed to a functional form which converges to a constant value at low $z$.